chaoss/augur/README.md

 ### Installation
 ----------------

-0. Clone the repository and switch to the `osd-2019` branch.
+0. Clone the repository and switch to the `osd-2019` branch
 ```bash
 git clone https://github.com/chaoss/augur.git
 cd augur/
 git checkout osd-2019
 ```

-1. Create a virtual environment in your home environment.
+1. Create a virtual environment in your home directory.
 Be sure to use the correct `python` command for your installation of Python 3.6+
 ```bash
 python -m venv $HOME/.virtualenvs/augur_env
 ```

-2. Being the installation process.
+2. Begin the installation process
 ```bash
 make install
 ```